AtlasOfLivingAustralia/documentation/wiki/development/groovy&grails-guidelines.md

 This guideline is meant to be a compilation of best practices, tips and gotchas.

-## Best Practices
+## Best Practices and Tips

 ### General
-Let's put [this guide](https://tedvinke.wordpress.com/2015/03/15/basic-groovy-and-grails-code-review-guidelines/) as the baseline :-)
+Let's put [this guide](https://tedvinke.wordpress.com/2015/03/15/basic-groovy-and-grails-code-review-guidelines/) as the baseline <i class="fa fa-thumbs-up"></i>

 ### BuildConfig.groovy
 * For all Grails projects using version 2.x+, it is recommended to set the targeted compilation level to 1.7+. **By using 1.6 you would be introducing an unnecessary performance penalty to your app**.
 Just make sure you have this in your `BuildConfig.groovy`: